Solar Panels vs Heat Pumps: Which Is Right for Your Home?

 Sources

-- Ofgem — Smart Export Guarantee (SEG) — ofgem.gov.uk
+- Ofgem, Smart Export Guarantee (SEG), ofgem.gov.uk

-- GOV.UK — Boiler Upgrade Scheme (BUS) — gov.uk
+- GOV.UK, Boiler Upgrade Scheme (BUS), gov.uk

-- MCS — Certified Installers — mcscertified.com
+- MCS, Certified Installers, mcscertified.com

-Last updated: March 2026
+Last updated: June 2026

 Fact-checked by John Rooney, Solar Energy Editor.
 Editorial policy

 John Rooney is the founder of Solar Info and has been covering the UK solar energy market since 2023.
-He fact-checks all content against official MCS and Ofgem data and maintains relationships with MCS-certified installers across the UK.
+He researches every battery and inverter brand against manufacturer datasheets, MCS and Ofgem data, and feedback from the MCS-certified installers in our directory before publishing.

 Ready to Get Started?